There’s No Such Thing as a ‘Perfect Job’

 • Embrace challenge: Meaningful work includes struggle; growth and satisfaction by overcoming obstacles and building relational competence.

 CareerEQ can help you resolve issues of role fit.
+Contact us now.

 Kaye Avery